cmu-delphi/www-covidcast/README.md

 ### Release Process

-The release consists of multiple stets which can be all done via the GitHub website:
+The release consists of multiple steps which can be all done via the GitHub website:

 1. Go to [create_release GitHub Action](https://github.com/cmu-delphi/www-covidcast/actions/workflows/create_release.yml) and click the `Run workflow` button.
 Enter the next version number or one of the magic keywords (patch, minor, major) and hit the green `Run workflow` button.
 1. The action will prepare a new release and will end up with a new [Pull Request](https://github.com/cmu-delphi/www-covidcast/pulls)